MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/connect-organization-to-aad.md

 monikerRange: 'vsts'
 ---

-# Tutorial: Connect your Azure DevOps Services organization to Azure AD
+# Tutorial: Connect your Azure DevOps organization to Azure AD

 [!INCLUDE [version-vsts-only](../../_shared/version-vsts-only.md)]

-If your Azure DevOps Services organization was created with a Microsoft account, you can connect it to the organization's directory (tenant) in [Azure Active Directory (Azure AD)](https://azure.microsoft.com/documentation/articles/active-directory-whatis/).
+If your organization was created with a Microsoft account, you can connect it to the organization's directory (tenant) in [Azure Active Directory (Azure AD)](https://azure.microsoft.com/documentation/articles/active-directory-whatis/).

 You can then sign in to Azure DevOps Services with the same username and password that you use with the Microsoft services.